thestreetofgold is the website of Brooklyn-based artist Peter Cole. here you will find his works, influences, passions and projects.

 maker faire new york 2013

 I was invited this year to participate in my first Maker Faire, and it was awesome! the only bad thing about it was that since I was an exhibitor, I couldn't spend much time roaming around and seeing the myriad cool projects that people from around the globe brought to show, demonstrate and sell.
-In deference to the theme of Maker, I decided to show a large cross section of my sculpture from the last 24 years, and ended up with a thrilling arc of objects that prompted many many photographs and some great viewer interactions. click on the photograph below for more images, or click the tab "new work"
+In deference to the Maker theme, I decided to show a cross section of my sculpture from the last 24 years, and ended up with a thrilling arc of objects that prompted many many photographs and some great viewer interactions. click on the photograph below for more images, or click the tab "new work"

 I commend the staff of maker faire for their impeccable organization and complete trust in the efforts of its participants.
 I cannot recommend it more highly, and invite anyone who has ever been a child to attend next year's faire. www.makerfaire.com